Perhaps the toughest question a nonfiction writer must answer is how to organize her book. Often there’s a lot of information to get out.

 • How the reader can implement these elements in their lives

 Suppose you’re writing a book about how to build wealth.
 Begin by asking what is your book’s attitude or approach (i.e. the theme).
 Maybe it’s the “Apple Pie Wealth-Building Strategy” in which you draw an analogy between baking an apple pie to growing one’s personal wealth.
-Next, make an outline based on the three why, what and how sections form above:
+Next, make an outline based on the three why, what and how sections from above:

 • Why your reader should build their wealth this way (It’s proven, it’s easy to do, other strategies don’t work, etc.)